 | Operator network | Rabidi N.V. group - Neon54, Wazamba, Casinia |

-| Licence | Licensed in Curacao (Rabidi N.V.); commonly shown as GCB OGL/2023/103/0067 - verify the live footer |
+| Licence | Licensed in Curacao (Rabidi N.V.); commonly shown as GCB OGL/2023/103/0067 - verify it in the operator's footer and the Curacao Gaming Authority register before you deposit |

 | Minimum withdrawal | A$20 |